FlightSafetys PC-24 Simulator Approved

 Key Takeaways:

-• FlightSafety International received FAA interim approval for its Level C simulator for the new Pilatus PC-24 "super versatile jet," shortly after the aircraft's type certificate approvals.
+• FlightSafety has received FAA interim approval for its FS1000 Level C simulator for the Pilatus PC-24, closely following the aircraft's type certificate approvals from the FAA and EASA.

-• Beyond the full flight simulator, FlightSafety also offers a suite of lower-level simulation products and integrated training systems (MATRIX) to support both pilot and maintenance technician instruction.
+• Beyond the full flight simulator, FlightSafety will also provide a suite of lower-level simulation products, including MATRIX, Graphical Flight Deck Simulators, and Desk Top simulators, to support comprehensive pilot and maintenance technician training.

 See a mistake?
 Contact us.